D/P/Pt Places to Train

 In Platinum, the EXP for Eterna Forest is very similar at whichever time of day you're playing, and always slightly higher than the alternatives (Valley Windworks and Route 205 Floaroma side).
 Unusually, you should emphatically not have a Pokémon game that modifies anything in your GBA slot; it actually lowers the average experience for Eterna Forest, since it replaces the quite profitable Buneary and Gastly with stuff like Seedot and Caterpie.
 The levels for Eterna Forest are slightly higher than in D/P, though, so if it's too much for your Pokémon, you might want to consider Valley Windworks/Route 205 Floaroma side anyway.

 In D/P, if you are by any stretch of the imagination capable of beating Gastly (and perhaps Haunter/Gengar, which you can optionally turn on or off by inserting or removing a Pokémon GBA game from the GBA slot), you now want to train at Old Chateau.
-If that is absolutely impossible, you'll instead want to go to the Eterna City side of Route 211, preferrably during the morning or day.
+If that is absolutely impossible, you'll instead want to go to the Eterna City side of Route 211, preferably during the morning or day.

 In Platinum, the levels at the Old Chateau are higher, making it a rather dangerous place for level 12-13 Pokémon.
 Try the Eterna City side of Route 205 instead, even though it gives dramatically less experience than you'd be getting at the Old Chateau in D/P.